russellcameronthomas/library/_institutions/chapters/1a-individual_performance.md

 | Payoff |  The likely rewards or punishments for participating in the action situation |
 | Scope | Any criteria or requirements that exist for the final outcomes from the action situation |

 For any set of rules to be "autocatalytic" they must be interrelated in a self-reinforcing, self-reproducing sort of way.
-Consider these three rules:
+Consider these four rules as a system:

+1. *Rule_1_Position* ::= an agent can be a "Contoller" or "Member", but not both
-1. Position Rule ::= an agent can act as "Controller" only if it has capabilities for a) goal setting, b) monitoring, and c) corrective action.
+1. *Rule_2_Boundary* ::= an agent can act as "Controller" only if it has capabilities for a) goal setting, b) monitoring, and c) corrective action.
-2. Choice Rule ::= Member actors have the choice to "comply" or "not comply" with any decision or directive.
+2. *Rule_3_Choice* ::= Member actors have the choice to "comply" or "not comply" with any decision or directive.
-3. Information Rule ::= Directives are messages from Controllers to all or specific Members that mandate actions.
+3. *Rule_4_Information* ::= Directives are messages from Controllers to all or specific Members that mandate actions.

-Are these three rules *alone* sufficiently autocatalytic?  *No!*  First, there is no position rule for "Member", even though Members are referenced in rules 2) and 3).
-Also there is no rule defining "actions" that Members might take, as referenced in 3).
-Second, there is no Information rule for "decision", even thought it is referenced in 2).
+Are these four rules *alone* autocatalytic?
+The answer is: *no*.

+First, there is no boundary rule for "Member", even though Members are referenced in rules 1), 3) and 4).
+Also there is no rule defining "actions" that Members might take, as referenced in 4).
+Second, there is no Information rule for "decision", even thought it is referenced in 3).
 Finally, there are no rules at all regarding outcomes or evaluative criteria.

-If these three rules were a computer program, they would generate "compile-time errors" because of the missing function/variable definitions.
+If these four rules were a computer program, they would generate "compile-time errors" because of the missing function/variable definitions.
 They would also generate "run-time errors" because of missing outcomes and evaluative criteria -- as if a program function returned no values and there was no stopping condition for the program.

 ### Minimum Viable Autocatalytic Set

 What is the *minimum* autocatalytic set in the IAD?
 I would guess it would be *five rules*:

 1. One Position rule -- to define the Actor's role
-1. One Boundary rule -- to define the criteria for a agent to perform as this Actor, and also to define it relative to the action situation and also the environmental context.
+1. One Boundary rule -- to define the criteria to qualify as this Actor, and also to define it relative to the action situation and also the environmental context.
 1. One Information rule -- to define the information that the Actor will take in
 1. One Choice rule -- for one type of action the Actor might take
 1. One Payoff rule -- that defines both outcome and evaluation

-Things like the Context and Action Situation are *not* part of the rule set, but they do provide the necessary substrate.
+(Note that Context and Action Situation are *not* part of the rule set, but they do provide the necessary substrate.)

 By analogy to Object-oriented computer programs (OOP), we can translate this into a single class with two methods -- `decide` and `evaluate` -- and a single class variable `state`, which has possible values of `start`, `continue`, or `stop`: